Evolving test instances of the Hamiltonian completion problem: Visualizing the instance space

 \subsection{Analyzing the landscape}

 At first glance we see that there are regions in the landscape where every graph has approximately the same color.
 As graphs with roughly the same features are projected to roughly the same region, we see that the performance of the algorithms on similar instances can also be expected to be similar.
 This suggests that we can predict algorithm performance based on the location of the instance in the landscape.
 The second thing we can see is that there seems to be a red region in the bottom left of the landscape, with $x \in [-2,0]$ and $y \in [-1,1] $, where instances have very high fitness values but are in the same region as instances with low fitness values.
 This could be explained by the fact that we are projecting instances from an 10-D feature space down to two dimensions, so sometimes instances with very different features plot to the same region.
-This red area contains instances where MSLS solves HCP up to 166 seconds slower than Concorde does.
+It could also mean that there are some important features that can predict performance but were not included in these 10 features.
+This red area contains instances where \textit{MSLS} solves HCP up to 166 seconds slower than \textit{Concorde} does.

 A third observation is that because we tried to either maximize or minimize the difference in runtime, we have a few regions where the fitness is either very high or very low.
 However, we barely have any instances in between these regions, where we might expect average fitness values or where there could be a border between the instances with positive and instances with negative fitness.
 In order to get a look at the entire instance space, it would be useful to fill in these empty regions before further analyzing the landscape.